Retail sales rise boosts recovery prospects

-LONDON British retail sales rose in September as Britons bought the new winter clothing collections and school uniforms, data showed, boosting chances that consumers may keep the recovery on track.
+LONDON Retail sales rose in September as Britons bought the new winter clothing collections and school uniforms, data showed, boosting chances that consumers may keep the recovery on track.

 Sales volumes including automotive fuel rose 0.6 percent last month, more than making up for a 0.1 percent dip in August, the Office for National Statistics said on Thursday.
 Economists had forecast an increase of 0.4 percent on the month.